 Guy the Flower Man

 Guy the Flower Man has been standing on the corner of Noe and 15th Streets for the last 38 years.
 Surrounded by dozens of blooms, Guy and his flowers have become an integral part of the tapestry of both historic and modern San Francisco.

-Neon signs have evolved from advertising to art, often illuminating the memories of long time San Francisco residents.
-As they began winking out, Homan and parter Al Barna were taking photos of the remaining signs and advocating for the preservation of the city’s neon history.
+Neon signs have evolved from advertising to art, often illuminating the memories of long-time San Francisco residents.
+As they began winking out, Homan and partner Al Barna were taking photos of the remaining signs and advocating for the preservation of the city’s neon history.

 The family-run restaurant has grown over the years from a neighborhood staple to a San Francisco institution with Miguel Jara at the helm since La Taqueria opened its doors in 1973.